keboola/connection-docs/storage/buckets/sharing/index.md

 All changes and events in a shared bucket are propagated to its linked buckets; any tables you create in the shared bucket become immediately available in the destination projects.

+## Sharing type
+You can specify who can link the bucket to project.

+- **Organization Member** - Only organization member is able to link the shared bucket to project
+- **Project Member** - Every project member is able to link the shared bucket to project.

 ## Limitations

 There are some limitations to how shared buckets can be used: